This article will provide you with basic knowledge for approaching app building in GxP environments.

-Group steps that require an e-signature and include the signature form as the last step in the group
+- Group steps that require an e-signature and include the e-signature widget on the last step in the group

-Create a summary step, if applicable, before the signature step showing all relevant data to provide the signer the context of the signature (“What”)
+- Create a summary step, if applicable, before the widget showing all relevant data to provide the signer the context of the signature (“What”)

-When the signature form is submitted, Tulip automatically logs additional information:
+When the signature is submitted, Tulip automatically logs additional information:

 It is mandatory to commit the current App data to an immutable completion record.
 This can be achieved in two ways:

-By using the “Save All App Data” action in a “Custom Action” trigger on the submit button of the signature form.
+- By using the “Save All App Data” action in a “Custom Action” trigger on the submit button of the signature widget.

 Save All App Data Action

-The “Save All App Data” action stores the current values of all App variables as well as the current field values of all loaded table records into the completion table of the App with one timestamp.
-The data in the completion table is immutable and cannot be deleted.
+The “Save All App Data” action stores the current values of all App Variables as well as the current field values of all loaded table records into a Completion record of the App.
+Completion records are immutable and cannot be deleted.

-An App completion stores the data in the same way the “Save All App Data” action does.
-In addition, an App completion resets all variables to their default value, but the ones which do have the option “clear on completion” deactivated.
-Additionally, all table record placeholders are cleared.
+An App Completion stores the data in the same way the “Save All App Data” Action does.
+In addition, an App Completion resets all Variables to their default value, but the ones which do have the option “clear on completion” deactivated.
+Additionally, all Table Record Placeholder are cleared.
 After an App completion, it is possible to restart the same App from the beginning or proceed to a specific step within the same App or another App.
 This can be configured in the “transition” used to do the completion.

-An App cancellation is identical to an App completion however all variables will be reset to their default value.
+An App Cancel is identical to an App Completion however all Variables will be reset to their default value.

 Automatic App Initialization